-- 2.2.3.1 It is generally recognized that certain clients may be of a higher or lower risk category depending on the circumstances such as the client's background, type of business relationship or transaction etc. As such, CAPSTOCKS shall apply each of the CDD measures on a risk sensitive basis.
+- 2.2.3.1 It is generally recognized that certain clients may be of a higher or lower risk category depending on the circumstances such as the client's back ground, type of business relationship or transaction etc. As such, CAPSTOCKS shall apply each of the CDD measures on a risk sensitive basis.
 The basic principle enshrined in this approach is that the CAPSTOCKS shall adopt an enhanced CDD process for higher risk categories of clients.
 Conversely, a simplified client due diligence process may be adopted for lower risk categories of clients.
-In line with the risk-based approach, the type and amount of identification information and documents that CAPSTOCKS shall obtain necessarily depend on the risk category of a particular client - 2.2.3.2 Further, low risk provisions shall not apply when there are suspicions of ML/FT or when other factors give rise to a belief that the customer does not in fact pose a low risk.
+Inline with the risk-based approach, the type and amount of identification information anddocumentsthatCAPSTOCKSshallobtainnecessarilydependontheriskcategoryofaparticulardi ent - 2.2.3.2 Further, low risk provisions shall not apply when there are suspicions of ML/FT or when other factors give rise to a belief that the customer does not in fact pose a low risk.